drflorianberger/TopicsInPhysics/book/week5/einstein.md

 P(x) = A e^{-\frac{\gamma E}{D}}
 $$

-Recall that it should be also possible to describe the distribution of the energies with the Boltzmann distribution and therefore we have the requirement that
+Recall that it should be possible to describe the distribution of the energies with the Boltzmann distribution and, therefore, we have the requirement that

 $$
 A e^{-\frac{\gamma E}{D}} = A e^{-\frac{E}{kT}}